quezaltendes/house_prices_v2/README.md

-There's my second version of the notebook!
+My second version of the notebook!
 Here I used sklearn.LinearRegression
 Score for some reason is higher - 0.1875
 Ain't no clue why it works better, but it does